tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/graalvm.md

 When these restrictions are in place, it becomes possible for Spring to perform ahead-of-time processing during build-time and generate additional assets that GraalVM can use.

-You can **get started** very **easily by using start.spring.io to create a new project, and adding the  Maven or Gradle GraalVM Native Build Tools plugin.**
+You can **get started** very **easily by using start.spring.io to create a new project and adding the  Maven or Gradle GraalVM Native Build Tools plugin.**

 **For Maven**, the `spring-boot-starter-parent` declares a `native` profile that configures the executions that need to run to create a native image.
 You can activate profiles using the `-P` flag on the command line.